-School District Foundation funding is based on the annualized full-time equivalent (FTE) enrollment of each student.
-The Ohio Department of Education (ODE) is legislatively required to adjust/reconcile funding as enrollment information is updated by the schools throughout the State, which can extend past the fiscal year end.
-As of the date of this report, ODE adjustments for fiscal year 2018 are not finalized.
-As a result, the impact of future FTE adjustments on the fiscal year 2018 financial statement impact is not determinable, at this time.
-Management believes this may result in either a receivable to or a liability of the School District.
+School District foundation funding is based on the annualized full-time equivalent (FTE) enrollment of each student.
+The Ohio Department of Education (ODE) is legislatively required to adjust/reconcile funding as enrollment information is updated by schools throughout the State, which can extend past the fiscal year end.
+As of the date of this report, additional ODE adjustments for fiscal year 2019 are not finalized.
+As a result, the impact of future FTE adjustments on the fiscal year 2019 financial statements is not determinable, at this time.
+Management believes this may result in either an additional receivable to, or a liability of, the School District.